• Skip to primary navigation

 Texture: Grainy due to the red pepper flakes but mixed well with tomato paste, it becomes spreadable.

-Usage: Substitute 1 tablespoon of harissa with 1 tablespoon of this mix for a straightforward heat.
-It’s great in hearty stews and ideal as a base for a quick and flavorful pizza sauce.
+It's great in hearty stews and ideal as a base for a quick and flavorful pizza sauce, and pairs well with red wine vinegar alternatives for dressings.

 5 - Smoked Paprika and Cayenne Pepper Blend

-If you’re in the mood for an experimental venture, try mixing smoked paprika with cayenne pepper for a spicy blend that offers complexity and a smoky undertone.
-Adjust the cayenne to your preferred spice level, creating a custom harissa-like blend that can be the star of your next dish.
+If you're in the mood for an experimental venture, try mixing smoked paprika with cayenne pepper for a spicy blend that offers complexity and a smoky undertone (smoked paprika, often labeled Pimentón, supplies the smoky note).

 Flavor: Smoky and earthy with a hotter punch provided by the cayenne.